ssokolow/quicktile/docs/faq.rst

     * **Windows 2000/XP/Vista/7:** `v11.04 <https://web.archive.org/web/20130127090450/http://www.winsplit-revolution.com/download>`_ (Wayback Machine)

     If anyone has a Windows 9x-compatible build, please contact me.
-(I'm told that they existed for v8.x and below, but the only v1.9 I could find is for NT-lineage Windows only.)
+(I'm told that they existed for v8.x and below, but the only one I could find was a copy of the NT build of v1.9 in a collection of Windows 2000 stuff.)

 QuickTile doesn't meet my needs.
 What can I do?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^